 This minor is designed to prepare students to teach in public schools.
 A teaching minor may only be received by students graduating with a teaching major.
-In order to graduate with this minor, students are required to complete Utah State Office of Education licensing requirements.
+In order to graduate with this minor, students are required to complete Utah State Board of Education licensing requirements.
 To view these requirements go to http://education.byu.edu/ess/licensing.html or contact the Education Advisement Center, 350 MCKB, 801-422-3426.

 Note: Before declaring a Russian teaching minor, candidates must consult with the section leader.

 Register with the secretary in the department office.

 For students accepted into the major after August 1, 2014, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
 Teacher candidates must maintain a total GPA of 3.0 or higher throughout the program and to qualify for student teaching.
 For details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program (EPP) Requirements in the undergraduate catalog.

 requirement 1 Complete 3 courses